 The Common Yellowthroat is a small bird, growing up to 15 cm in length.
-They have olive brown bodies with bright yellow throats.
+They have olive-brown bodies with bright yellow throats.
 Males have a dark black mask.

 Females and immature Common Yellowthroat do not have a mask, sometimes the female has only a very faint yellow throat.
-The female bird has the dark bill but the fledgling has a more yellow beak.
+The female bird has a dark bill but the fledgling has a more yellow beak.

-They are often bothered by the brood parasitic brown headed cowbird.
+They are often bothered by the brood parasitic brown-headed cowbird.
 A cowbird female will lay her egg in a Yellowthroat nest, letting the parents raise her young for her.
 The larger cowbird chick gets most of the food at the expense of chicks.
 Sometimes it even pushes the chicks out of the nest to die.

 Common Yellowthroats eat mostly insects and spiders, caterpillars, including tent caterpillars, grasshoppers, dragonflies, beetles, butterflies, and aphids.
 They do a good job keeping pest insects in check.
 They do eat some seeds.